 What will the new campus offer?

-The new campus at I-85 and North Druid Hills will include a new hospital and the previously announced Center for Advanced Pediatrics.
+The new campus at I-85 and North Druid Hills will include a replacement hospital and the previously announced Center for Advanced Pediatrics.

-- The new hospital will be a full service hospital for inpatient medical care and will likely consolidate some high-acuity programs to one location.
+- The replacement hospital will be a full service hospital for inpatient medical care and will likely consolidate some high-acuity programs to one location.

 - The Center for Advanced Pediatrics will be a revolutionary pediatric outpatient care center.
 The new 260,000-square-foot facility will have both complex care and research capabilities in one facility.
 It will house 457 physicians and employees and anticipates managing more than 100,000 outpatient visits in the first year.